Down in New Orleans: Things to Do & Travel Guide

 Many of the museums and shops are located in New Orleans’ French Quarter, which is the charming old town district that dates back centuries.
 I had no idea before going how extensive the quarter really is and had imagined something much smaller.
 You can spend hours going up and down the streets to see all the colourful buildings an their wrought-iron balconies.
 It reminded me a lot of old San Juan.

 Some of the best museums for learning New Orleans’ history are the Cabildo, with an exhibit on New Orleans’ overall history, and the neighbouring Presbytère, which has exhibits on specific aspects of New Orleans such as Mardi Gras.
+I recommend them both to get some perspective on what makes New Orleans the unique city it is.
 Make sure to ask for a combined ticket to save a few dollars.
 These are both off of Jackson Square, the large square in New Orleans that’s known for St. Louis Cathedral.
 It’s free to pop in and see the cathedral’s rich interior.
 You can also see its sister in another part of town, the Old Ursuline Convent, but it’s less impressive.
 Also in Jackson Square is the 1850 House, an example of a house frozen in the year 1850.

 Another excellent museum for the history of New Orleans is the Historic New Orleans Collection, and even better is that it’s free!
 I highly recommend all three history museums if you have time – the Cabildo, Presbytère, and New Orleans Collection.
 For learning more specific things about New Orleans culture, there’s yet another selection of museums.
 Mardi Gras World is the most popular with its floats on display.
 However you can also head to the Mardi Gras Museum of Costumes and Culture, which has excellent artefacts and has great docent tours.
 It’s significantly cheaper at $12 too.
+I only did the latter so I can’t compare the two, but the museum I saw was very decent.
 The New Orleans Historic Voodoo Museum tells visitors about Voodoo in two rooms of artefacts and here you can also purchase entry to St. Louis Cemetery #1, where Marie Laveau was buried and Nicholas Cage will be buried.
 You cannot get into this cemetery on your own.
-New Orleans also has a Jazz Museum included in your Cabildo ticket but it has about 3 exhibits that focus on specific jazz artists and my friends and I didn’t think it was worth going to since we didn’t even know who those people were, and we didn’t learn anything about jazz.
+New Orleans also has a Jazz Museum included in your Cabildo ticket but it has about 3 exhibits that focus on specific jazz artists.
+My friends and I didn’t think it was worth going to since we didn’t even know who those people were, and we didn’t learn anything about jazz.
 They do, however, have outdoor concerts, which are fun to attend.